ocramz/twelve/README.md

 First, you need to have the [`stack` build tool](https://haskellstack.org) already set up on your machine.

-Then, build and copy the binary to a local `bin` directory with
+Then, build and copy the `twelve` binary to a local `bin` directory with

     $ stack install

+You can see where the tool will be installed with

+    $ stack path --local-bin

+Please refer to the `stack` manual for details.

 ## Usage